Resources for Helping in an Emotional Crisis

 On-Campus Emergencies

-If you have determined the person in crisis is going to do harm to themselves or another, this is an emergency.
+If you have determined the person is in crisis and is at risk of harming themselves or another, this is an emergency.
 For any emergency on campus, please contact the Office of Safety and Security at (585) 385-8111.
-During the academic year, there is an on-call counselor that may be contacted to assist in assessing the urgency of the situation.
-This individual is accessed through the Office of Safety and Security.
+During the academic year, there is an on-call counselor who may be contacted to assist in assessing the urgency of the situation.
+This individual is accessible through the Office of Safety and Security.

 Off-Campus Emergencies